The Software Development Process: A Definitive Guide for 2023

 - The Project Management process will be confirmed by a Discovery phase report (prepared in collaboration with the Solution Architect and Business Analyst), which will inform the Product Owner about the results of the phase.

-Note: To properly execute all these processes, it’s critical to provide the vendor with as much information as possible: your business presentation, gathered requirements, early prototypes, specification, competitor information, customer portrait, etc.
+Note: To properly execute all these processes, it’s critical to provide the vendor with as much information as possible: your business presentation, gathered requirements for the software development process, early prototypes, specifications, competitor information, customer portrait, etc.

 The Pre-Development Phase